ACM SIGCOMM Workshop on Hot Topics in Software Defined Networking (HotSDN)

 Kirill Kogan, Sergey I. Nikolenko, William Culhane, Patrick Eugster and Eddie Ruan

-Attacking Software-Defined Networks: First Class
+Attacking Software-Defined Networks: A First Feasibility Study

 Seungwon Shin and Guofei Gu